#

 All Collection Data Imported

-Importing specific collections only impacts filtering, all product and collection data will still be imported to Vertex AI Search for Commerce.
-To prevent specific products from being imported, please see the Exclude Products instructions above.
+Importing specific collections only impacts filtering.
+All product and collection data still imports to Vertex AI Search for Commerce.
+To prevent specific products from being imported, use the Exclude Products settings above.

-Vertex AI Search for Commerce requires each product to be assigned to at least one category (Shopify Collection).
-If you are using Collection Filters, you may see Default returned as a filter on your storefront.
+Vertex AI Search for Commerce requires each product to be assigned to at least one category, which is normally a Shopify collection.
+If you are using collection filters, you may see Default returned as a filter on your storefront.

 #